 In adjudicating the claim, the LAS accesses the TCIS Integrated View to obtain additional claims information and check images to aid in the adjudication process.

 If the LAS determines that the claim is valid, Fiscal Service settles the claim with the payee or the DO, according to the UCC stop reason code.
 Fiscal Service makes settlement with the DO on POC checks.

 If the LAS determines that the endorsement on the check is similar to the signature on the FS Form 1133, the file may be forwarded to a Document Analyst for handwriting analysis.

 If the Document Analyst renders the opinion that the endorsement on the check does not appear to be that of the payee, the LAS may settle the claim based on the Document Analyst's opinion.

 Settling the Claim

-Stop Reason Code A or B—If the criteria for settlement from the CFIF have been met, Fiscal Service settles with the DO since the agency has already issued a replacement check to the payee/claimant.
+Stop Reason Code A or B—If the criteria for settlement from the CFIF have been met, Fiscal Service settles with the DO since the federal entity has already issued a replacement check to the payee/claimant.
 Fiscal Service charges the CFIF and transfers credit to the DO via IPAC.
 The LAS sends a CDN to the DO with the message "Forgery Established - Treasury is Crediting Your Account."
 The LAS may request reclamation against the financial institution.